Centipedes vs. Millipedes: Winning the Pest Control Battle in Edmond, OK

 Centipedes are truly the Usain Bolts of the insect world.
 These slender, elongated creatures can move quickly, which understandably freaks a lot of people out.
 They have one pair of legs per body segment, and those legs often stick out from their sides, making them look even more intimidating.

-They’re often confused with earwigs, which are different species entirely.
+They’re often confused with earwigs, which are entirely different species.

 Centipedes are predators.
 They feed on other insects, which might make them sound like your allies, but having them scuttle around your home isn’t exactly comforting.
-They can also bite, and while they’re not dangerous to humans, like spiders or scorpions, their bites can be painful and cause mild irritation.
+They can also bite, and while they’re not as dangerous to humans as spiders or scorpions, their bites can be painful and cause mild irritation.

 2. Say Hello to Millipedes